Edited by Azizi Powell

 Uploaded by ORIGINALCHEERPHI on Feb 22, 2008

--Winston-Salem State University WSSU Cheer Phi Cheerleaders; 2007 (Cheer #3)
+-Winston-Salem State University WSSU Cheer Phi Cheerleaders; 2007 (Cheer #3 in this video)

 "Crunk" is an African American slang term which may have been derived from the two words "crazy and drunk".
 In some contexts, "getting crunk" may just mean to be very energetic, to be "pumped up", " to be hyped".
 However, I believe that in the context of this stomp & shake cheer, "get crunk" also means "to be 'hard"; "gangsta"; "street" - meaning to use African American stances, gestures, and words to emphasize the confrontational nature of that particular cheer routine.